 When you’re looking to hire a financial advisor, it goes without saying that you want someone you can trust.
 Part of building that trust comes down to understanding how your financial advisor gets paid.
-Maybe you’ve never heard the term “fee-only”, or maybe you have experience with “fee-based” advisors.
-In any event, the way your advisor makes money is a consideration that cuts to the heart of any advisor / client relationship.
-What drives him or her in offering the financial advice that can impact your life dramatically — both now and into retirement?
+It’s a question that cuts to the heart of an advisor’s motivation: What drives him or her in offering the financial advice that can impact your life dramatically — both now and into retirement?

 The answer is not always simple, but it’s worth doing your homework.

-Take it from Dave Ramsey, a personal money-management expert, author and national radio host, who says a successful investment strategy involves spending money to make money.
-But you have to be smart about it.
+Take it from Dave Ramsey, a personal money-management expert, author, and national radio host, who says a successful investment strategy involves spending money to make money.
+But you must be smart about it.

 “I know it’s hard to understand exactly how an investing advisor gets paid — and what you’re getting for your money,” Ramsey writes on his blog.
 “But I also know that successful investors work with financial advisors they trust.
 And if you’re going to reach your dream retirement, you need an advisor you can trust on your side.”

-We couldn’t agree more.
-So let’s break down the basics.
-Financial advisors typically fall into two broad categories when it comes to compensation: fee-only and fee-based.
-They sound similar, which can cause some confusion among clients.
-But they are, in fact, very different.
+Financial advisors typically fall into three broad categories when it comes to compensation: brokers, fee-based, and fee-only.
+These all sound quite similar, which can cause some confusion among clients, but they are, in fact, very different.

-Fee-based advisors do not have a fiduciary responsibility (to act in their clients’ best interests).
+Fee-based advisors do not have a fiduciary responsibility to act in their clients’ best interests.
 Instead, they are only required to offer “suitable” recommendations.
-That’s where the potential conflicts of interest come into play: The prospect of additional compensation can be hard to resist, even for the most well-intended advisors, and they may find themselves leaning toward one product over another simply because of how much money they could earn as a result.
+That’s where the potential conflicts of interest come into play.
+Like with brokers, the prospect of additional compensation can be hard to resist and can lead to recommendations that have a higher cost to the client.

 When you’re choosing a financial advisor, one of the most important questions you can ask is how they get paid.
 RIAs are required to disclose their compensation in detail, so do your due diligence and ask.
 A well-informed investor is a better investor — every single time.